-He has his best season of his four as a Buffalo.
-He has been in on 34 tackles (28 solo), with six for losses, including a sack, along with four tackles for zero, three third down stops and four hurries.
+He has had an excellent season, the best of his four as a Buffalo.
+He has been in on 31 tackles (25 solo), with six for losses, including a sack, along with four tackles for zero and three third down stops.

-DT BRANDON NICOLAS All-Big 12 Candidate
+✓ DT BRANDON NICOLAS All-Big 12 Candidate

 Once again is doing yeoman's work without the flashy stats, playing a huge role in limiting the opponent running game as he's almost always in the area.
-He has been in on 27 tackles (19 solo), with six for losses, five third down stops and three stops for zero.
+He has been in on 25 tackles (18 solo), with five for losses, five third down stops and three stops for zero.
 He's been in for over 80 percent of the opponents' plays, rather high for a nose tackle (and for a second straight year at that, proving his durability).

-DANIEL SANDERS Rimington Award Candidate (official watch list)/All-American & All-Big 12 Candidate
+✓ C DANIEL SANDERS Rimington Award Candidate (official watch list)/All-American & All-Big 12 Candidate

-He is having the best year of all the CU linemen, grading out to 80 percent or better in nine of 10 games (90-plus four times, including a season- and career-best 96 percent against Kansas State; also scored a 94 percent mark at Texas A&M).
-He has played all 722 offensive snaps, is second on the team with 50.5 knockdowns, has four direct TD blocks, and has allowed just one sack and three pressures.
+He is having the best year of all the CU linemen, grading out to 80 percent or better in eight of nine games (90-plus four times, including a season- and career-best 96 percent against Kansas State; also scored a 94 percent mark at Texas A&M).
+He has played all 649 offensive snaps, is second on the team with 45.0 knockdowns, has four direct TD blocks, and has allowed just one sack and three pressures.

-KR JOSH SMITH All-Big 12 Candidate
+✓ KR JOSH SMITH All-Big 12 Candidate

-He has 1,555 all-purpose yards in 10 games (just the ninth CU player to reach 1500), and has been among the nation's leaders all year and in the top two in the Big 12.
-He has 14 plays of 30 yards or longer and is averaging 15.9 yards per touch as he returns both kickoffs and punts in addition to his receiving duties.
-He has already set a CU single-season record for the most kick return yards with 1,211 (punt plus kickoff).
+He has 1,412 all-purpose yards in nine games, and has been among the nation's leaders all season and in the top two in the Big 12.
+He has 13 plays of 30 yards or longer and is averaging 15.9 yards per touch as he returns both kickoffs and punts in addition to his receiving duties.
+He has already set a CU single-season record for the most kick return yards with 1,072 (punt plus kickoff).

-TB RODNEY STEWART Freshman All-American /All-Big 12 Candidate
+▼ TB RODNEY STEWART Freshman All-American /All-Big 12 Candidate